The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Observations and Methods

 \subsection{Analysis of ELP Characteristics}

 Following identification and validation of the ELP events, a series of quantitative parameters were calculated to describe their behaviour.
 These metrics were designed to capture the key physical properties of both the flare and late-phase, and to allow assessment of their potential space weather relevance.
-All times were defined in Fe~{\sc{xvi}}, providing a consistent diagnostic of warm coronal emission independent of GOES SXR timings.
+Event timings were defined with respect to the temporal evolution of the Fe~{\sc{xvi}} flux as observed in the 335~\AA\ channel of AIA, providing a consistent diagnostic of warm coronal emission independent of GOES SXR timings.
 The start, peak, and end times of both the flare and ELP were used to derive a set of temporal parameters.
 These included the onset delay (the interval between the end of the flare and the start of the ELP), the peak delay (the interval between the flare and ELP maxima), and the respective rise, decay, and total durations of each phase.
-To describe the temporal morphology of the ELP lightcurve, a skew parameter was defined as the ratio of the rise time to the decay time, where values greater than unity indicate a more impulsive rise and slower decay.
+To describe the temporal morphology of the ELP lightcurve, a skew parameter was defined as the ratio of the ELP rise time to the ELP decay time, where values greater than unity indicate a more impulsive rise and slower decay.
 To further characterise the late-phase evolution, rise and decay rates were also calculated from the Fe~{\sc xvi} lightcurves.
 The rise rate was defined as the flux-change per unit time between the ELP start and peak, and the decay rate as the corresponding flux-change between the ELP peak and end.

 In addition, the relative enhancement of Fe~{\sc{xvi}} emission for each phase was calculated as the ratio of the peak flux to the fitted preflare background ($\rm F_{peak}/F_{bg}$), providing a measure of the fractional brightening above the local background.
-The impulsivity of each phase was calculated following the definition of \cite{Tamburri2024Impulsivity}, adapted here for Fe~{\sc{xvi}} emission as:
+The impulsivity, I, of each phase was calculated following the definition of \cite{Tamburri2024Impulsivity}, adapted here for Fe~{\sc{xvi}} emission as: